AyushBishnoi/Tax-Calculator/README.md

 1. Download the above HTML, CSS, JAVASCRIPT files to your computer.
 2. Open these files in any code editor of your preference.
 Now if you have GO LIVE extension in your code editor you can click on this and it will be live on browser.
 3. Another option is you can right click on HTML file and select "Open with" and choose any browser of your choice.
-4. Now you can interact with the application and have fun with this tax calculator
+4. Now you can interact with the application and have fun with this tax calculator.

 ### How to use the Tax Calculator
  - Input the gross income, extra income, age group and total deductions.